 MOTION TO INTERVENE OUT OF TIME

-EPMI actively participates in the markets Of International Transmission Company (ITC) and the markets that will come under Midwest ISO (MISO) operational control on December 15, 2001 and will therefore be directly affected by the filing.
+EPMI actively participates in the region of International Transmission Company (ITC) and the markets that will come under Midwest ISO (MISO) operational control on December 15, 2001.
+EPMI will therefore be directly affected by this filing.
 EPMI's interest cannot be adequately represented by any other party.
 Therefore, EPMI submits that its intervention in this proceeding is in the public interest and should be granted.

 EPMI’s filing is being submitted one day late.
 However, EPMI submits that good cause exists to accept this protest one day out of time.
 Several filings have been made in the Midwest in recent weeks, and EPMI only recently learned of ITC’s filing in this proceeding.
 Nevertheless, insofar as there has been no final Commission action in this proceeding, granting this protest out of time will not disrupt this proceeding, nor prejudice, or cause additional burdens to any other party.
 Nor will the resolution of this matter be delayed by EPMI's late protest.
 EPMI will seek no extension of any procedural schedules that are established in this docket.